 Comedy Therapy

-Are you struggling with feelings of disconnection and loneliness?
-Are you too self-critical or perfectionistic and want to work on your self-esteem and sense of self?
+Are you struggling with feelings of social anxiety or disconnection?
+Are you too self-critical and want to work on your self-esteem and sense of self?
 Do you want to learn how to let go, have fun, and live in the moment?
-Do you want to get more in touch with your playful and creative inner child?
 Does the idea of doing improv comedy make you feel nervous, but you’re intrigued?
-Do you like to laugh?

-Within a small, supportive group of 4-7 people that meets for twelve weeks, you will learn how to be more accepting of yourself so that you can feel calmer and more connected to other people, more often!
-You will practice your self-acceptance skills in real-time through tailored improv comedy exercises that are designed to support you on the path toward increasing your self-acceptance and self-confidence.
+Within a small, supportive group of 6-8 people that meets weekly for ten weeks, you will learn how to be more accepting of yourself and manage feelings of social anxiety and self-criticism.
+You will practice your new skills in real-time through tailored improv comedy exercises.

 At its core, improv comedy helps you to take risks, make mistakes, and not take yourself so seriously.
 We will laugh a lot : )